ssncodingclub/Open-Source-Intro/Contributing.md

 ## HOW TO CONTRIBUTE

 - Click on the Fork button in the top-right corner.
-This creates a new copy of my demo repo under your GitHub user account with a URL like:
+This creates a new copy of this demo repo under your GitHub user account with a URL like:
 ```https://github.com/<YourUserName>/Open-Source-Intro```

 - Clone the repo by opening the terminal on your computer and running the command: